Turning products into ecosystem regeneration.

 What is Paludiculture?

-Paludiculture ("marsh-farming") is the practice of farming on wetlands, such as rewetted peatlands, bogs and fens.
+Paludiculture ("wetter-farming") is the practice of farming on wetlands, such as rewetted peatlands, bogs and fens.
 Peatlands are naturally some of the oldest and most healing environments on our planet.
-They're estimated to hold over 40% of all soil carbon, twice as much as all forests in the world combined.
+They're estimated to hold over 40% of all soil carbon, twice as much as all forests in the

 Regenerating wetlands with Typha Latifolia: A sustainable solution that sequesters carbon, supports biodiversity, and sustains farmers' livelihoods.